hodgef/simple-keyboard/README.md

   </a>
 </p>

-<blockquote>The slick virtual keyboard for Javascript.
+<blockquote>Virtual Keyboard for Javascript.
 Compatible with your JS, React, Angular or Vue projects.</blockquote>

 ## Demo 🚀